-While we can't help with everything, one thing UniHomes can help with is making sure that every student home seeker is informed and well-equipped to get the most out of an upcoming viewing.
-The process of viewing a student house should be exciting, but can be uncharted territory for students going into their second academic year, while mature students often forget a number of key considerations when assessing accommodation.
+While we can't help with everything, one thing UniHomes can help with is making sure you know what you're doing with upcoming viewings.
+The process of viewing a student house should be exciting, but can be uncharted territory for some.
 That’s why we’re here to help.

-You can only mark a place down for damage from the existing tenants if you don’t get the vibe your landlord will be hot of the blocks to make sure it’s rectified before you move in.
 Keep an eye out for signs of damp, crumbling paint work, broken appliances or stained carpets.
 If you spot anything, don’t be afraid to ask if these issues will be rectified prior to you moving in.
 While damage is part and parcel of any rented house, you can only mark a place down for it if you get the vibe your landlord won't be mega responsive.

-Although you should get trustworthy and honest vibes from any landlord or letting agent, the best and most valuable information you can hope to obtain about a property is often directly from the current tenants.
-Wherever possible, try to ask them about their experiences of living in the property and any dealings with the letting agent or landlord.
-They’ll surely recommend them if they’ve had a positive experience or advise you to look elsewhere if it hasn’t been a particularly happy one - just make sure the landlord isn’t in ear shot!
+Although you should get trustworthy and honest vibes from any landlord or letting agent, the best and most valuable information you can get about a property is from the current tenants.
+Wherever possible, try to ask them about their experiences of living in the property and any dealings with the letting agent.
+They’ll surely recommend them if they’ve had a positive experience, or advise you to look elsewhere if it hasn’t been a particularly happy one.
+Just make sure the landlord isn’t in ear shot...

-The reason for UniHomes’ very existence is to advertise the best student properties inclusive of utility bills, but you still need to pay attention to any admin fees or high deposits.
+UniHomes are here to advertise the best student properties, inclusive of utility bills, but you still need to pay attention to any admin fees or high deposits.
 It’s also worth asking about any call out charges for misplaced or forgotten keys.

-It could be the letting agent, an external contractor or even the landlord themselves, but finding out who to contact in the event of an emergency, 24/7, is vital.
-If a serious electrical or plumbing issue arises you don’t want to rely on a slack maintenance team who’ll take their time to come and repair a dodgy toilet or even a power blackout.
+It could be the letting agent, an external contractor or even the landlord themselves, but finding out who to contact in the event of an emergency is vital.
+If a serious electrical or plumbing issue arises, you don’t want to rely on a slack maintenance team who’ll take their time to come and repair a dodgy toilet, or even a power blackout.

-It’s always worth considering and planning your campus commute when viewing a property.
-You might fall in love with a house the minute you walk in, but that feeling can quickly turn bittersweet when you realise that the transport links are poor – especially when those harsh winter mornings begin to roll in!
+It’s always worth considering your campus commute when viewing a property.
+You might fall in love with a house the minute you walk in, but that feeling can quickly turn bittersweet when you realise that the transport links are poor, especially when those harsh winter mornings begin to roll in.